 - If you missed the appeal process, there are a couple of options for you to still attend classes.
 You may qualify for a Private Education Loan.
 For more information, visit www.elmselect.com.
 If you need to take developmental classes, you may take advantage of our Adult Education Center.
 They offer a number of classes free of charge.
 For more information visit their website.

-- Appeal workshops are in the form of an online class and are held once a year in the months of May - July and December - January.
+- Appeal workshops are in the form of an online class and are held twice a year in the months of May - July and December - January.
 The May - July workshop is for the fall semester and December - January is for the spring semester.
 If your appeal is approved, the approval begins with the upcoming Fall semester.
 Workshop registration for Fall 2019 will open in May.

 - Make an appointment to see advisor